ryanspletzer/ryanspletzer.github.io/_posts/2023-05-10-openai-enterprise-deployment-approaches.md

 past.

-In much the same way in 2008 when everyone wanted corporate email on their iPhones, and in the same way that technology trends like CI/CD become widespread and normalized, so too will everyones want and expect contextual AI assistance in and around our tools, and the arrangement of backing services that we create will play a big part in that.
+In much the same way in 2008 when everyone wanted corporate email on their iPhones, and in the same way that technology trends like CI/CD become widespread and normalized, so too will everyone want and expect contextual AI assistance in and around our tools, and the arrangement of backing services that we create will play a big part in that.
 I believe that it will take a mix of shared and distributed use case-specific deployments to get there.
-And I also believe that success in further fine-tuning these services' models with training data from the enterprise will require an unprecedented and elevated level of partership amongst all the functions within an organization.
+And I also believe that success in further fine-tuning these services' models with training data from the enterprise will require an unprecedented and elevated level of partnership amongst all the functions within an organization.